-A Deputy (formerly called Receiver) is a person (or occasionally a Trust Corporation) appointed by the Court to deal with the financial and/or personal affairs of those who are mentally incapable of managing their own affairs.
-The Deputy may be a professional person, or may be a relative of the mentally incapable person.
-We have experience in applying to the Court for the appointment of a Deputy and in assisting Deputies in dealing with the “general management” of the Patient’s affairs.
+A Deputy (formerly known as a Receiver) is a person, or occasionally a Trust Corporation, appointed by the Court to deal with the financial and/or personal affairs of those who are mentally incapable of managing their own affairs.
+The Deputy may be a professional person or may be a relative of the mentally incapable person.
+We have experience in applying to the Court for the appointment of a Deputy and in assisting Deputies in dealing with the general management of the Patient’s affairs.

-We act as Deputy’s in several cases and have years of experience in dealing with deputyship matters.
-We can explain the options available to you if you have a relative who may require a Deputy to be appointed to manage their affairs and guide you through the process.
+We act as a Deputy in many cases and have years of experience in dealing with Deputyship matters in the Court of Protection in the UK.
+If you have a relative who may require a Deputy to manage their affairs, we can explain the options available to you and guide you through the process.

-We offer a free no obligation consultation to discuss matters in which we will explain the options available and the next steps involved.
-For more information, please call 0121 603 0077 or email firstname.lastname@example.org .
+We offer a free, no-obligation consultation on Deputyships in which we will explain the options available and the next steps involved.
+For more information, please call 0121 603 0077 or email firstname.lastname@example.org.